kannans89/RustRepo/19_Enums/19_Enums.md

 ```

-The example creates objects `p1` and `p2` of type Person and initializes the attributes name and gender for each of these objects.
+The example creates objects `p1` and `p2` of type Person and initializes the attributes, name and gender for each of these objects.

 Output